otzbergnet/tabCount/readme.md

 ## License

-While I will publish the app at one point in the App Store, I plan to apply an Open Source license.
+This app will be published to the AppStore, but the code itself is licensed under MIT license.
+See repository for license information.